Improving the compromise between accuracy, interpretability and personalization of rule-based machine learning in medical problems: DISCUSSION

-As it is possible to observe in table \ref{tab:rules}, the non-constrained random forest models (first row) consider a large number of decision rules to generate their outputs.
+As we may observe in Table \ref{tab:rules}, the non-constrained RF models (first row) consider a large number of decision rules to generate their outputs.
 In fact, it would be unfeasible for a physician to analyze thousands of rules in order to interpret the models generated by the RF.
 Consequently, that is a critical limitation for its application in clinical practice.
-Further, it is possible to observe in table \ref{tab:auc}, a significant drop in the performance model when we use a simpler random forest (at most 5 trees with a maximum depth of 3) or a decision tree instead.
+Further, as presented in Table \ref{tab:auc}, a significant drop in the predictive performance when we use a simpler RF (at most 5 trees with a maximum depth of 3) or a DT instead.

-In tables \ref{tab:auc} and \ref{tab:rules}, it is possible to observe that the proposed approach achieves better AUC than decision trees using at most 5 rules (while DTs use on average 18 to 24 rules), and equivalent or better AUC than the simpler random forest using at most 10 rules (while simpler RF uses on average 26 to 29).
-Furthermore, the results show that using only 15 rules, the proposed procedure approaches the AUC performance of the more complex random forest models.
-Therefore, the methodology presented in this paper seems to offer a better compromise between interpretability and prediction performance than the comparison models, which may facilitate its translation to the clinical practice.
+In Tables \ref{tab:auc} and \ref{tab:rules}, it is possible to observe that the proposed approach achieves better AUC than decision trees using at most 5 rules (while DTs use on average 18 to 24 rules), and equivalent or better AUC than the simpler random forest using at most 10 rules (while simpler RF uses on average 26 to 29 rules).
+Furthermore, the results show that using only 15 rules, the proposed procedure approaches the AUC performance of the more complex RF models.
+Therefore, the methodology presented in this paper seems to offer a better compromise between interpretability and prediction performance than the comparison models, which may facilitate its translation to clinical practice.

 Fig. \ref{fig:meanVSwmean} shows how the proposed approach compares to the standard methodologies that select rules from ensembles of trees.
-It is possible to analyze that using the predicted rule correctness to weigh the final outcome prediction (giving more importance to the rules predicted to be correct) can significantly improve the prediction ability.
+It is possible to analyze that using the predicted rule's correctness to weigh the final outcome prediction for each patient (giving more importance to the rules predicted to be correct at the individual level) can significantly improve the predictive ability.
 As expected, this improvement is most noticeable for the smaller sets of rules, as a large set attenuates the effect of a single rule.

-Lastly, the prediction of each rule correctness offers a personalized element in the proposed approach, informing if a given rule is expected to be correct or not for a particular patient.
+Lastly, the prediction of each rule's correctness offers a personalized element in the proposed approach, informing if a given rule is expected to be correct or not for a particular patient.
 This information can be used by the physicians to further assess the condition of each patient, i.e., they can better evaluate how each rule may be applied individually.